Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 One counter intuitive fact is that, although the model we defined for $P(\theta)$ here is actually equivalent to $y = f(x) + \epsilon$ with $\epsilon$ having a **normal distribution** (while no distribution was imposed when doing RSS), this additional assumption doesn't change anything about the result at all. (again to not get lost, here we expanded a bit more on criterions we can use to pick $\theta$s -aka parameters- for our models).

 ### Structured Regression Models
+We will now discuss structured approaches, and (first) why they are needed :

+#### Difficulty of the problem :
+Let's consider our least square constraint and our additive error model : $RSS(f)= \sum^N (y_i - f(x_i))^2$.\
+Minimizing this quantity leads to infinitely many solutions...
+In fact, and function passing through all the points in $T$ [^16] is a solution. \

+And so, out solution choice might end up being a poor predictor...
+It thus becomes apparent that we need to restrict our search domain (and eligible solutions).
+How we decide on those restrictions is based on considerations outside of the data (expert opinion, prior knowledge, assumptions etc)./
+These assumptions are sometimes encoded via the parametric representation of $f_\theta$, and sometimes ecoded in the method of learning itself.

+In general, constraints imposed by most learning methods are considered **complexity** constraints, one way or another.
+Usually, this translates to some kind of regular behavior in small neighborhoods of the input (ex: considering a nearly-constant / linear / polynomial / ect restriction in small neighborhoods - we then use averaging and/or fitting).\
+The strength of tese constrains is directed by the neighborhood size in which we enforce them, the bigger the stronger (think of KNN's behavior in function of k / local vs general linear models).\
+The nature of the constraints depend on the metric used : kernels, local regression, trees etc directly specify the size and metric of the neighborhood, while other ones such as RNN implicitely define them.\

+Finally, we should remind ourselves that the smaller the method's neighborhood, the more problems it will run into in higher dimensions.
+All methods that overcome the curse of dimensionality have metrics (explicit or implicit) that do not allow a neighborhood to be small in all directions.

+### Classes of restriced estimators :
+We now discuss these classes of methods, note that they are not distinct, and so some methods may fall in several classes.
+Each one has one or more _smoothing_ parameters, they control the effective size of the neighborhoods.

+#### Roughness penalty and Bayesian Methods
+$PRSS(f,\lambda)= \sum (y-f(x))^2 + \lambda J(f)$
+We (explicitely) penalize functions that vary too rapidely over small regions (a manifestation of overfit).
+For example the cubic smoothing spline is of the the solution of : $PRSS(f,\lambda) = \sum (y-f(x))^2 + \lambda \int [f''(x)]^2 dx$.
+The roughness penalty controles large values of the second derivative while $\lambda$ (smoothing parameter) controls the amount of penalty (think from $0$ to $\infty$).

+#### Kernel methods and local regression

+#### Basis functions and Dictionary methods